 Which College Savings Plan Is Right for You?

 The cost of college is steadily rising, and student loan debt has reached crisis status.
-What does this mean for you?
+What does this mean for paying for college?
 It is more important than ever to commit to saving for the education expenses of the future scholars in your life.

 But making that commitment to save is just the first step.
 Next, you must decide on the right savings plan—a 529 plan, a Coverdell Education Savings Account, or a custodial account—a decision that should not be made lightly.
 These account types differ in ways both big and small, and choosing the best option for your situation requires a careful analysis of each.

 The 529 plan gets its name from section 529 of the Internal Revenue Code (IRC).
 This plan is operated by a state or educational institution and is designed to help families set aside funds for future college expenses.
 To be clear, the 529 account is for college expenses only, and it cannot be used for elementary or secondary tuition and expenses.

 Anyone can establish a 529 plan for the benefit of whomever they choose, as there are no income, age, or annual contribution limits.
 If you invest in your state’s sponsored 529 plan, you may be eligible for a state tax deduction or credit for 529 plan contributions.
 As the donor of a 529 plan, you remain in control of the account and can ensure that the money will be used for its intended purpose.
 You also retain the right to withdraw funds from the plan at any time, for any reason, and to change the beneficiary.

 Earnings in a 529 plan grow federal tax free and will never be taxed as long as the money withdrawn is used for “qualified” higher education expenses, which includes tuition, room and board, fees, books, and equipment.
 Distributions not used for qualified higher education expenses are allowed but are subject to federal income tax plus a 10-percent penalty.
 Taxes and penalties apply only to earnings in the account.